Aldrovanda vesiculosa: Potential illegal trade

 While the extent and effects of illegal trade remain uncertain, it is believed that some illegal activities involving Aldrovanda vesiculosa may occur.
 This potential threat adds complexity to the conservation challenges faced by the species.

 Habitat

-A. vesiculosa prefers clean, shallow, warm, standing water with bright light, low nutrient levels, and a slightly acidic pH (around 6).
-It can be found floating amongst Juncus, reeds, and even rice.
+A. vesiculosa inhabits clean, shallow and, warm standing water with high light availability, low nutrient concentrations, and slightly acidic pH (around 6).
+It is usually found floating among vegetation such as Juncus, reeds, and sometimes rice.

 The Waterwheel (Aldrovanda vesiculosa) thrives in a range of aquatic habitats, including small fens, peat-bog pools, billabongs, lakes, lagoons, and river deltas.
 It prefers oligo-mesotrophic and dystrophic systems with low nutrient levels.
 These plants are commonly found in shallow backwaters or the littoral zones of larger lakes, where they face less competition from other aquatic species and where water levels remain relatively stable throughout the growing season.
 The Waterwheel is highly intolerant of habitat degradation, and even minor changes in water chemistry can lead to local extinction.